risc0/zirgen/zirgen/circuit/keccak/README.md

 # The Keccak Accelerator

-This directory contains the implementation of the keccac accelerator.
+This directory contains the implementation of the keccak accelerator.

 ## Input transcript format